-The principle of breaking your opponent’s balance or seizing the split second when your opponent is immobile, either at the beginning or the end of his movement.
-By applying kuzushi effectively, the actual application of the aikido technique then becomes far easier, almost effortless.
+The main component of this principle is seizing the split second when your opponent is immobile, either at the beginning or end of their movement, to break their balance.
+By effectively applying kuzushi, the actual application of the aikido technique can become far easier, if not nearly effortless.

-When the three principles are put into practical use, there are six concepts that grow out of their interchange.
-Tomiki Sensei drew these concepts from the much broader framework of martial arts, both modern and Old School (koryu).
-None are original with him.
+When the three principles are put into practical use, these six concepts grow from their interchange.
+While none are originally from him, Tomiki Sensei used the much broader framework of martial arts, both old school (koryu) and modern, to create these concepts.

-They are different from the principles because they can be measured and gauged as well as experienced.
-They are presented here in related pairs, but all six concepts are dynamically related to each other.
+The six concepts differ from the three principles because they can be measured, gauged, and experienced.
+While they are presented here in related pairs, all six concepts are dynamically related to each other.

-The concentration of power through one point; in most cases through the use of tegatana.
-Tegatana can be applied to multiple spots on the body but still utilizing toitsu ryoku.
+Toitsu ryoku is “the concentration of power through one point,” and in most cases, through the use of tegatana.
+Tegatana can be applied to multiple spots on the body, while still utilizing toitsu ryoku.